libgdx/libgdx.github.io/wiki/articles/dependency-management-with-gradle.md

 ### File Dependencies
 If you have a dependency that is not mavenized, you can still depend on them!

-To do this, in your project stub in the root `build.gradle` file, locate the dependencies { } section as always, and add the following:
+To do this, in your project stub in the subproject's corresponding `build.gradle` file, locate the dependencies { } section and add the following:

 ```groovy
 dependencies {